 Community Grant Program

-The short form Community Grant application has been combined with the Food For Thought application this year.
 The Food For Thought grant program supports organizations in providing direct food services to Dufferin residents.
 Dufferin County allocates $10,000 towards the Food For Thought grants each year.

 - Climate Action

 - Cultural Enhancement